 What to know before you (finally, maybe) travel

 First, are you even allowed to go there?
 While you might be ready to go, the destination might not be ready for you.
-Always check the rules and regulations of where you are planning to go ahead of time.
+Always check the rules and regulations of where you plan to go ahead of time.
 Find out what the requirements are once you get there.
 If you must quarantine upon arrival, make sure to factor in the time and any related costs.
 Consider the same when you return.

 If you plan on booking transportation and accommodations ahead of time, make sure that you can cancel/change without penalties before you pay.
 While things are looking up, by now, you know that they can go downhill fast.
 If you’re using travel points/credits/vouchers, make sure to check any restrictions, expiry dates or penalties.
 Paying attention to the small print can save you time and money in the future.